Several major projects will commemorate the University's Sesquicentennial.

 The exhibit will look at ways the University has, over its history, been an active participant in dialogues with community voices locally, across the state and country, and internationally.
 The ways the University serves the people of Illinois and responds to changing educational philosophies and priorities have been—and remain—critical to issues of access and equity.
 Our curator has researched three distinct time periods in the first century of the University’s history in which far-researching decisions shaped the institution we value today.
 The exhibit team continues to collaborate with campus units to identify artifacts that document these stories.

-- A CAMPUS HOME OF OUR OWN: Sharing memories of a time at the University of Illinois when African American students were not allowed to live on campus and local black families and the African American community stepped up to help and support these students.
+- A HOME OF THEIR OWN: Sharing memories of a time at the University of Illinois when African American students were not allowed to live on campus and local black families and the African American community stepped up to help and support these students.